facebook/react-native-website/website/versioned_docs/version-0.23/asyncstorage.md

 original_id: asyncstorage
 ---

-AsyncStorage is a asynchronous, persistent, key-value storage system that is global to the app.
+AsyncStorage is an asynchronous, persistent, key-value storage system that is global to the app.
 It should be used instead of LocalStorage.

 It is recommended that you use an abstraction on top of AsyncStorage instead of AsyncStorage directly for anything more than light usage since it operates globally.